edwin-jones/edwin-jones.github.io/wishlist.md

 This list is in no particular order.

- **Please note, I'd prefer e-books and digital items to physical ones if possible due to the fact my house is full and can't really fit more stuff in it, I read most things on my Amazon Kindle.**.
+ *Please note, I'd prefer e-books and digital items to physical ones if possible due to the fact my house is full and can't really fit more stuff in it, I read most things on my Amazon Kindle.*

 ### Amazon Prime